| Metric | This Period | Prior Year | YoY |

 |---|---|---|---|

-Revenue growth of 17.6% outpaces the industry median of 10.1%, indicating above-median growth within the sector.
+Revenue growth exceeds the industry median by 7.5pt, indicating above-average growth performance.

 ※ Source: Company compilation

-This report was auto-generated by AI analyzing XBRL earnings release data to produce a financial analysis document.
-It is not a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the company from publicly disclosed financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report is an AI-generated earnings analysis document produced from XBRL earnings disclosure data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company based on public financial statements.
+Investment decisions should be made at your own responsibility, and you should consult a professional advisor as needed.